nortikin/sverchok/docs/tutorials/Celling_00/celling_02.rst

   1. Analytic outputs.
 There is row of analysis component node.
 There are area, perimeters, Nsides, IsBondary, Centers, Angles.
 All that going to 7 step, tipisation;
   2. Visual checking for cutting parts.
 There is color highlighting for ngons;
   3. Explode (boom node) polygons, dropping them on floor with inverted coplanar matrix for each plane, scale Z to zero (flattening itself);
   4. Insetting gap between plates.
-So it appears line, compensating diferent deviations concerning flattening;
+So it appears line, compensating different deviations concerning flattening;
   5. Also adding borders with extrude outer edges;
   6. collecting rerotes for data on that step.